A divergence preserving cut finite element method for Darcy flow: Abstract

 \section{Abstract}

-We study cut finite element discretizations of a Darcy interface problem based on the mixed finite element pairs $\RT_0\times\text{P}_0$, $\BDM_1\times \text{P}_0$, and $\RT_1\times \text{P}_1$.
-We show that the standard ghost penalty stabilization, often added in the weak forms of cut finite element methods for stability and control of the condition number of the resulting linear system matrix, pollutes the computed velocity field so the divergence-free property of the considered elements is lost.
-Therefore, we propose two corrections to the standard stabilization strategy; using macro-elements and new stabilization terms for the pressure.
-By decomposing the computational mesh into macro-elements and applying ghost penalty terms only on interior edges of macro-elements, stabilization is active only where needed.
-By modifying the standard stabilization terms for the pressure we recover the optimal approximation of the divergence without losing control of the condition number of the linear system matrix.
-Numerical experiments indicate that with the new stabilization terms the unfitted finite element discretization, for the given element pairs, results in 1) optimal rates of convergence of the approximate velocity and pressure; 2) well-posed linear systems where the condition number of the system matrix scales as for fitted finite element discretizations; 3) optimal rates of convergence of the approximate divergence with pointwise divergence-free approximations of solenoidal velocity fields.
-All three properties hold independently of how the interface is positioned relative the computational mesh.
+We study cut finite element discretizations of a Darcy interface problem based on the mixed finite element pairs $\RT_{k} \times Q_k$, $k\geq 0$.
+Here $Q_k$ is the space of discontinuous polynomial functions of degree less or equal to $k$ and $\RT$ is the Raviart-Thomas space.
+We show that the standard ghost penalty stabilization, often added in the weak forms of cut finite element methods for stability and control of the condition number of the resulting linear system matrix, destroys the divergence-free property of the considered element pairs.
+Therefore, we propose new stabilization terms for the pressure and show that we recover the optimal approximation of the divergence without losing control of the condition number of the linear system matrix.
+We prove that with the new stabilization term the proposed cut finite element discretization results in pointwise divergence-free approximations of solenoidal velocity fields.
+We derive a priori error estimates for the proposed unfitted finite element discretization based on $\RT_k\times Q_k$, $k\geq 0$.
+In addition, by decomposing the computational mesh into macro-elements and applying ghost penalty terms only on interior edges of macro-elements, stabilization is applied very restrictively and active only where needed.
+Numerical experiments with element pairs $\RT_0\times Q_0$, $\RT_1\times Q_1$, and $\BDM_1\times Q_0$ (where $\BDM$ is the Brezzi-Douglas-Marini space) indicate that with the new method we have 1) optimal rates of convergence of the approximate velocity and pressure; 2) well-posed linear systems where the condition number of the system matrix scales as it does for fitted finite element discretizations; 3) optimal rates of convergence of the approximate divergence with pointwise divergence-free approximations of solenoidal velocity fields.
+All three properties hold independently of how the interface is positioned relative to the computational mesh.